dch/couchdb-launchpad/share/doc/src/api/database/misc.rst

   :<json object: Mapping of document ID to list of revisions to lookup :>header Content-Type: - :mimetype:`application/json`
                          - :mimetype:`text/plain; charset=utf-8`
-  :>json object missing_revs: Mapping of document ID to list of missed revisions
+  :>json array missing: List of missed revisions for specified document :>json array possible_ancestors: List of revisions that *may be* ancestors
+    for specified document and its current revision in requested database
   :code 200: Request completed successfully
   :code 400: Invalid database name or JSON payload